NorthernMan54/homebridge-alexa/README.md

 #### Channels

-  - This enables Alexa to be able to change channels on your TV by number, and enables the phrase `Alexa, change to the channel to`.
+  - This enables Alexa to be able to change channels on your TV by number, and enables the phrase `Alexa, change channel to`.
+On the Wiki I have the additional steps documented to configure this feature.
+I leveraged node-red and an IR Blaster (ESP8266-HTTP-IR-Blaster) to change the channels on my TV.

 ```
 "channel": [{